iOS Custom Drills: One System, Your Rules

 • change from the previous stage

-• success or failure relative to the goal
+• success relative to the goal

 • overall success rate